Inspire-com/candidate-homework/Test_Engineer.md

-Inspire QA Engineer Automated Testing Exercise
+# Inspire QA Engineer Automated Testing Exercise
+## Part 1
 We would like you to do the following exercise to show us how you might use automated testing to run regression tests on our flagship site, https://www.inspire.com.

 We would like you to post a journal entry that only you can read.
 In order to get familiar with our site, please make yourself a username and password and click around a bit.
 Please note that you are going to need to give us the credentials for this account as part of your test script.